Lie algebra type noncommutative phase spaces are Hopf algebroids: Introduction

 \section{Introduction}

 Recently, a number of physical models has been proposed~\cite{AC,HallidaySzabo,Luk91}, where the background geometry is described by a noncommutative {\it configuration} space of Lie algebra type.
-Descriptively, its coordinate algebra is the universal enveloping algebra $U(\gg)$ of a Lie algebra $\gg$.
+Descriptively, its coordinate algebra is the universal enveloping algebra $U(\gg)$ of a Lie algebra $\gg$ with basis $\hx_1,\ldots,\hx_n$ (noncommutative coordinates).
 So-called $\kappa$-Minkowski space is the most explored example~\cite{Govstat,Luk91,LukNowHeis,kappaind}.
 That space has been used to build a model featuring the double special relativity, a framework modifying special relativity, proposed to explain some phenomena observed in the high energy gamma ray bursts.

 The noncommutative {\it phase} space of the Lie algebra $\gg$ is introduced by enlarging $U(\gg)$ with additional associative algebra generators, the {\it deformed derivatives}, which act on $U(\gg)$ via an action $\blacktriangleright$ satisfying deformed Leibniz rules~\cite{scopr,heisd}.
 The subalgebra generated by the deformed derivatives is commutative.
 In fact, this commutative algebra is a topological Hopf algebra isomorphic to the full algebraic dual $U(\gg)^*$ of the enveloping algebra.
-In this article, we extend the coproduct of the topological Hopf algebra $U(\gg)^*$ of deformed derivatives to a coproduct $\Delta:H\to H\hat\otimes_{U(\gg)} H$ on the whole phase space $H$ (and its completion $\hat{H}$); this coproduct is moreover a part of a Hopf algebroid structure on $H$ over the noncommutative base algebra $U(\gg)$.
-Roughly, this means that the coproduct does not take value in a tensor product $H\otimes H$ over the ground field, like for Hopf algebras, but in a tensor product of $U(\gg)$-bimodules, where $H$ is a bimodule with the help of so called source and target maps.
-The notion of a Hopf algebroid is slightly adapted regarding that the tensor product $\hat\otimes_{U(\gg)}$ in the definition of the coproduct is understood in a completed sense; a part of the definition still needs the tensor products without completions.
-Our algebroid structure is similar but a bit weaker than the Hopf algebroid {\it internal}~\cite{bohmInternal} to the tensor category of complete cofiltered vector spaces~\cite{SkodaStojic}.
+In this article, we extend the coproduct of the topological Hopf algebra $U(\gg)^*$ of deformed derivatives to a coproduct $\Delta:H\to H\hat\otimes_{U(\gg)} H$ on the whole phase space $H$ (and its completion $\hat{H}$); this coproduct is moreover a part of a (formally completed) Hopf algebroid structure on $H$ over the noncommutative base algebra $\AA = U(\gg)$.
+Descriptively, a Hopf algebroid is an associative bialgebroid (Definition~\ref{def:leftbialg} in~Subsection~\ref{ss:algprel}) with an antipode map (the antipode is treated in Section~\ref{sec:antipode}).

+The notion of a Hopf algebroid in this paper is slightly modified regarding that the tensor product $\hat\otimes_{U(\gg)}$ in the definition of the coproduct is understood in a completed sense; a part of the definition still needs the tensor products without completions.
+Our bialgebroid structure is similar but a bit weaker than the bialgebroid {\it internal}~\cite{bohmInternal} to the tensor category of complete cofiltered vector spaces; a true internal variant is possible in a more intricate monoidal category involving filtrations of cofiltrations and is treated along with generalizations in~\cite{StojicPhD}.